Top tips for mental health

 Harvard Medical School suggests six techniques to incorporate into your daily routine in order to maintain a sense of well-being, calm, and focus.3 By invoking relaxation, these techniques overpower and calm down your body’s natural stress response.
 Creating a daily practice, even for a few minutes a day – while waiting in the Starbucks drive-through line, or while on hold with your doctor – creates a skill that, in time, you will be able to turn on as needed.

-Dr. Ellen Contente, DSS, MA, RSCP, NSA and Founder of Heart-Centered Programs will lead you through the first two techniques, Breath Focus and Body Scan, in this clip from Guardian’s webinar, Mental Health in Uncertain Times: Strategies to manage stress, anxiety and fear.
+Dr. Ellen Contente, DSS, MA, RSCP, NSA and Founder of Heart-Centered Programs will lead you through the first two techniques, Breath Focus and Body Scan.

-Digital tech solutions that make mental health treatment easier than ever
+Digital tech solutions make mental health treatment easier than ever

 It’s a lesson in irony to realize that while tech may be the root cause of mental wellness challenges4, in many instances it may also act as the solution.